NikaOrl/next-range-selector/src/stories/with-different-styles.md

 - borderStyle: Styles;
 - bordersColors: string[] (default ['#9d9d9d', '#c6c6c6'])

 You can use transclusion for dots and marks by setting ng-templates in [dotTpl] and [markTpl].
-The component return pos, index, disabled it or not (boolean disabled) and on focus it or not (boolean focus) for every dot.
-And value (number or string) for every mark.
+The component returns pos, index, disabled it or not (boolean disabled) and on focus it or not (boolean focus) for every dot.
+The component returns value (number or string) and label(mark) (number or string, if [marks] is not an object then mark = value) for every mark.
 So you can add some styles for every state and show whatever and however you want it.

 ### The template for this example looks like the code below